Outstanding Aquatic Veterinary Programs

 • Expected Time to Completion: Varies

-The World Aquatic Veterinary Medical Association (WAVMA) offers an aquatic veterinarian certification program that identifies the core competencies or subject matter areas required for practicing aquatic veterinary medicine.
+The World Aquatic Veterinary Medical Association (WAVMA) offers an aquatic veterinarian certification program identifying the core competencies or subject matter areas required for practicing aquatic veterinary medicine.

-Applicants will work with mentors and have two years for providing evidence of basic understanding and competency in the nine core areas.
-After being evaluated and approved, applicants will be entitled to use the "CertAqV" honorific to identify their competency.
+Applicants will work with mentors for two years to provide evidence of basic understanding and competency in the nine core areas.
+After being evaluated and approved, applicants can use the “CertAqV” honorific to identify their competency.

 • Location: Conifer, CO